hwding/pdf-unstamper/README.md

    [OPTION] -I [INPUT DIR] -k [KEYWORDS...] (-O [OUTPUT DIR])

 Options:
-   -d,  --directly          directly modify the input file(s), option o/O is
+   -d,  --direct            directly modify the input file(s), option o/O is
-                            unnecessary when this option is on -r,  --recursive         process files in the given dir recursively -s,  --strict            use strict mode, a text area is considered as water mark only if its content strictly equals one of the keywords
+                            unnecessary when this option is on -r,  --recursive         process files in the given dir recursively -s,  --strict            use strict mode, a text area is considered as watermark only if its content strictly equals one of the keywords -c,  --clear             clear all annotations of the page which contains the target textual watermark(s), if you encounter bordered frame issues, enable this switch
 ```

 ## Get it now